Yongliang-Shi/Mechanism-of-Action-Prediction/README.md

 ## Acknowledgements

 ## Data Dictionary
 **sig_id:** A Connectivity Map unique identification number assigned to each signature generated from L1000 assay.
-A signature is the entire vector of differential expression values, one per gene.
-The signature provides a representation of the biological response.
-Besides gene expression data, <br>
+A signature is the entire vector of differential gene expression values, one per gene.
+The signature provides a representation of the biological response.<br>
 **cp_type:** indicates how the samples are treated: either with small-molecule compounds(trt_cp) or with a control perturbation (ctrl_vehicle).
 Control pertubations have no MoAs.<br>
 **cp_time:** indicates treatment time: 24, 48, and 72 hours.<br>
 **cp_does:** indicates treatment does: high or low.<br>